 - Submit your records when requested to do so by the RTPI.

-Full advice about how to comply with the RTPI requirements for CPD can be found in the Continuing Professional Development Practice Advice.
-Please note that student members, retired members and currently, Licentiate members, are exempt from CPD monitoring.
+Full advice about how to comply with the RTPI requirements for CPD can be found in our Continuing Professional Development Practice Advice.